Piccadilly line engineering works - May 27 - 29

 No Saved Flights

-Runway alternation currently only happens on westerly operations (when aircraft come into land over London and take off towards Windsor).
+During the day we alternate the use of our two runways to provide local communities with respite.
+However, this currently only happens on westerly operations (when aircraft come into land over London and take off towards Windsor).
 This is because of the legacy of the Cranford Agreement which was established in the 1950s.
 Cranford is a village at the eastern end of the northern runway.
 The agreement prevented aircraft from taking off over the village except in exceptional circumstances and applied when Heathrow was on easterly operations.

 This means that during easterly operations, most arriving aircraft will land on the northern runway, with most departures taking off from the southern runway.
 The agreement favoured residents of Cranford at the expense of other communities such as Windsor and southern parts of Hounslow.

-In 2009 the Government announced that the Cranford Agreement should end following consultation with local residents.
+In 2009, the Government announced that the Cranford Agreement should end following consultation with local residents.
 Heathrow submitted a planning application to the London Borough of Hillingdon in 2013 to construct an additional taxiway at the western end of the northern runway to enable full runway alternation on easterly operations.
 Planning permission was granted on appeal by the Secretary of State on 2 February 2017.
-However, on the same day the Government published the draft Airports National Policy Statement (NPS) which supported the expansion of Heathrow.
+However, on the same day the Government published the draft Airports National Policy Statement (ANPS) which supported the expansion of Heathrow.
 The airfield design for an expanded Heathrow required a repositioning of the taxiway works, so a new planning application was required which we intended to pursue through the planning process for expansion.